Te Wai Horotiu

 Moana-whenua, 2011

-Moana-whenua lies at the demarcation line of the original foreshore where the moana (sea) and whenua (land) once met.
-The 22-meter-long text-based work is carved into the granite of the pavement and embedded with resin and glass aggregate lettering.
+This artwork lies at the at the site of the original foreshore where the moana (sea) and whenua (land) once met.
+The 22-meter-long ‘Moana Whenua’ text is carved into the granite of the pavement and embedded with resin and glass aggregate lettering.

 2.